-The consolidated financial statement data as of December 31, 2019 and 2018 and for the year ended December 31, 2019, the three months ended December 31, 2018, and the years ended September 30, 2018 and 2017 have been derived from our consolidated financial statements, as presented elsewhere in this Annual Report, which have been prepared in accordance with generally accepted accounting principles in the United States, or U.S. GAAP, as issued by the Financial Accounting Standards Board, or FASB.
+The consolidated financial statement data as of December 31, 2020 and 2019 and for the years ended December 31, 2020 and 2019, the three months ended December 31, 2018, and the year ended September 30, 2018 have been derived from our consolidated financial statements, as presented elsewhere in this Annual Report, which have been prepared in accordance with generally accepted accounting principles in the United States, or U.S. GAAP, as issued by the Financial Accounting Standards Board, or FASB.

 All references in this Annual Report to "\$" are to U.S. dollars and all references to "£" are to pounds sterling.
-Solely for the convenience of the reader, unless otherwise indicated, all pounds sterling amounts as of and for the year ended December 31, 2019 have been translated into U.S. dollars on the last business day of our fiscal year ended December 31, 2019, using the exchange rate of £1.00 = \$1.3268.
+Solely for the convenience of the reader, unless otherwise indicated, all pounds sterling amounts as of December 31, 2020 have been translated into U.S. dollars on the last business day of our fiscal year ended December 31, 2020, using the exchange rate of £1.00 = \$1.3663.
+All pound sterling amounts for the year ended December 31, 2020 have been translated into U.S. dollars using the average annual exchange rate £1.00 = \$1.2862.
 These translations should not be considered representations that any such amounts have been, could have been or could be converted into U.S. dollars at that or any other exchange rate as at that or any other date.